How Acupuncture Eases Your Pain

 Carlos Durana Ph.D., M.Ac. practices acupuncture in Washington D.C., Reston, Virginia, and in Bethesda, Maryland.

-Traditional Chinese views of acupuncture suggest the existence of an energy called, “qi,” which streams throughout the body and organs through a network of “meridians.”
+Traditional Chinese medicine views of acupuncture suggest the existence of an energy called “qi,” which streams throughout the body and organs through a network of “meridians.”
 When balanced, this energy promotes health and when it is unbalanced, it leads to illness.
 Qi can be directly influenced at acupuncture points through needles, pressure, and heat, and indirectly through exercise, meditation, and lifestyle.
-Dr. Carlos Durana, an acupuncture practitioner with offices in Reston, Bethesda and D.C., brings this same level of pain management to clients in the area.
+Dr. Carlos Durana, an acupuncture practitioner with offices in Reston, Bethesda and Washington DC, brings this same level of acupuncture therapy pain management to clients in the area.

 In order to rule out the possible role of placebo effect in humans, adenosine studies were conducted in mice.
 The paws of the mice were stimulated to cause pain.
 Mice were then treated using a classic acupuncture point on the leg, ST36 for 30’.
 After treatment, the pain response of pulling the paw away took three to four times as long.
 In addition, analysis of body fluids in the area treated showed a 24-fold increase in the concentration of adenosine.
 The increase of adenosine coincided with studies showing amounts of adenosine increasing in electrically stimulated nerve cells in the brain.
 It seems that adenosine has a positive effect in increasing blood flow and nutrients to surrounding tissues.
 Adenosine also has the effect of calming cells under stress.